SahasTechnologies/react-schoolplanner/public/terms.md

 The Software includes open-source components, which are licensed under their own respective licenses:
 - Google Material Design 3: 2025 Google Inc. Licensed under the Apache License, Version 2.0.
 You may not use this file except in compliance with the License.
 You may obtain a copy at http://www.apache.org/licenses/LICENSE-2.0.
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
 - Lucide: Licensed under the SIL Open Font License, Version 1.1.
 This license is available at https://scripts.sil.org/OFL.
 The icons may be used, studied, modified, and redistributed freely as long as they are not sold by themselves.
-- Kwize Quote of the Day: Incorporated under permission from Kwize.
+- BrainyQuote Quote of the Day: Quotes sourced from BrainyQuote.com.
+Widget implementation adapted from [Normal-Tangerine8609/Scriptable-Widgets](https://github.com/Normal-Tangerine8609/Scriptable-Widgets).
+- Merriam-Webster Word of the Day: Word definitions sourced from Merriam-Webster.com.
+Widget implementation adapted from [Normal-Tangerine8609/Scriptable-Widgets](https://github.com/Normal-Tangerine8609/Scriptable-Widgets).

 **Additional Credits (Dependencies Used):**
 - [React](https://react.dev/) & [ReactDOM](https://react.dev/) (MIT License)